monte-monte/ch32v003fun/examples_v20x/spi_dma_chain/README.md

 ## Setup

-This example should work on any CH32 MCU that hase 2 SPI peripherals.
+This example should work on any CH32 MCU that has 2 SPI peripherals.
 All of them have the same pinout:

 |        | CS  | SCK | MISO | MOSI |
 | :-:    | :-: | :-: | :-:  | :-:  |